gchumillas/php.query/README.md

 Instead of the XPath query language, this class uses CSS selectors.
 This is an advantage for those who are not familiar with XPath .
 In any case, it is still possible to use XPath: just use the 'xpath' method instead of 'query'.

 Another added advantage is that we no longer need to handle different classes as DOMNode, DOMElement, DOMNodeList, etc ...
-In our case, all nodes are represented by the same class: phpQuery, which simplifies things.
+In our case, all nodes are represented by the same class: phpQuery, which simplifies the code.

 Installation
 ------------